 Unfortunately, while getting over the pass was our main goal, we still had several kilometres to walk before we reached Muktinath (the next major town and our planned overnight stop).
 At least it was all downhill, although very, very steep in places.
-The elation of crossing Thorung La and the fact that every step down brought more oxygen into my lungs seemed to give me wings, and I waltzed down the mountain so fast I overtook several groups who had been far ahead of us.
+But the elation of having crossed Thorung La and the fact that every step down brought more oxygen into my lungs seemed to give me wings, and I waltzed down the mountain so fast I overtook several groups of trekkers who had been far ahead of us.
 By the time John and Karen reached Chambar Bhu (a tiny village with a couple of tea houses, 4200 metres up), I had already finished lunch and was lazing in the sun.
-After that we stayed together for the final 400 metre descent to Muktinath, where we found hot water (a miracle!), en-suite bathrooms, free internet and good food at Hotel The Paths of Dream (yes, that was the exact name of the place).
+After that we stayed together for the final few kilometres and 400 metre descent to Muktinath, where we found hot water (a miracle!), en-suite bathrooms, free internet and good food at Hotel The Paths of Dream (yes, that was the exact name of the place).
 And fine lodgings they were too.

 Today we climbed 491 metres up to the top of the pass, then descended a staggering 1616 metres down to Muktinath.
 I would not like to try this climb from the other direction, because the path on the Muktinath side is extremely steep and even if you start at Chambar Bhu (the highest place to sleep on that side) you would still have to climb 1216 metres straight up to get to the top of the pass.
 That is a very, very tough ask at that altitude ... but amazingly, I saw three people doing it!
 I passed a couple going up painstakingly slowly, in what looked like a state of complete exhaustion, and a lone hiker who was checking the route out before making an attempt to cross the pass the next day.
 This guy was gung-ho and crazy - he had no map and no idea how far it was or how high he would have to go.
 He was staying in Chambar Bhu and his plan was to take his main backpack up as high as he could go, leave it overnight somewhere, go back down to Chambar Bhu for the night then attempt to cross the pass the next day carrying as little as possible.
 He'd collect his backpack on the way up.
 Not a bad plan, actually - his backpack would be completely safe because there are no people or animals that high up.
 I wonder if he made it?
 I guess I'll never know ...